 They serve lunch as part of their tours and we did specify when booking our tour it needed to be gluten free.
-When we arrived, we were told they did not prepare it gluten free and needed to remake it.
-Although a bit of a wait, what was handed to us eventually was #nimatestedandpassed with our portable gluten tester (Nima Sensor) and everything indeed was served gluten free the second time.
+When we arrived, we were told they did not prepare it gluten free and then needed to remake it.
+Although a bit of a wait and Kid Allergy was famished from the long hike, what was handed to us eventually was #nimatestedandpassed with our portable gluten tester (Nima Sensor) and everything indeed was served gluten free the second time.

 Need a fantastic place to stay that is historic, boutique, serves gluten free food and provides top notch customer service while in Luang Prabang?
 Check out our in depth review of Satri House.